Low Latency Low Loss Scalable throughput (L4S) – a new default service for the Internet

 As the architecture explains, there are three main parts to standardisation: the identifier (#1), the network algorithms (#2) and the host algorithms (#3):

 - Low Latency, Low Loss, Scalable Throughput (L4S) Internet Service: Architecture and Problem Statement

 - A proposed new identifier for Low Latency, Low Loss, Scalable throughput (L4S) packets

-and the IETF’s enabling draft to make way for this
+and the IETF’s enabling standards track RFC to make way for this

 Example algorithms are given in an appendices.